SumiSastri/dev-blogs/docs/computer-code/part3-the-code-lifecycle.md

 Code Packaging involves bundling code together for efficiency and reusability.
 A code package is a collection of code—often precompiled code—that can be reused by developers.
 JavaScript libraries like React and the Java Class Library (JCL) are examples of precompiled code packages designed for developers to integrate into their own projects without having to write the underlying functionality from scratch.

-_Code Package Management_ ensures that dependencies and libraries within a codebase are up-to-date and compatible.
+_Code package management_ ensures that dependencies and libraries within a codebase are up-to-date and compatible.
 As libraries are versioned, updates often introduce new features, security fixes, or changes that could break compatibility with older versions.
 Code package management helps to prevent issues that arise from outdated code by ensuring libraries and dependencies are correctly updated and compatible with each other.

-_Code Patching_ is a part of package management and involves smaller updates to fix bugs, improve functionality, or address security issues in code packages.
+_Code patching_ is a part of package management and involves smaller updates to fix bugs, improve functionality, or address security issues in code packages.
 These patches are typically identified using semantic versioning (e.g., 2.1.11, where the last number indicates a patch).
 Developers monitor release notes for patches and implement the necessary changes to keep their codebase functioning properly.

 ## What is code pre-compiling or pre-processing ?